briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

     of the Traffic Code.
     (ORC 4511.451)

-## 331.25   Driver’s view and control to be unobstructed by load or persons
+## 331.25   Driver's view and control to be unobstructed by load or persons

-1. _(a)_ No person shall drive a vehicle when it is so loaded, or when there are in the front seat such number of persons, as to obstruct the view of the driver to the front or sides of the vehicle or to interfere with the driver’s control over the driving mechanism of the vehicle.
+1. _(a)_ No person shall drive a vehicle when it is so loaded, or when there are in the front seat such number of persons, as to obstruct the view of the driver to the front or sides of the vehicle or to interfere with the driver's control over the driving mechanism of the vehicle.

-2. _(b)_ No passenger in a vehicle shall ride in such position as to interfere with the driver’s view ahead or to the sides, or to interfere with the driver’s control over the driving mechanism of the vehicle.
+2. _(b)_ No passenger in a vehicle shall ride in such position as to interfere with the driver's view ahead or to the sides, or to interfere with the driver's control over the driving mechanism of the vehicle.

 3. _(c)_ Except as otherwise provided in this subsection, whoever violates this